fayep/pinata-ssh-agent/README.md

 Hi avsm!
 You've successfully authenticated, but GitHub does not provide shell access.
 Connection to github.com closed.
 ```

-### Known issue

-Originally this put the socket on the host but now it's stored on the docker VM itself which makes more sense.
-The trouble is that because it's created in a container with root permissions, it creates the socket with root permissions, which means if you use it in a container running as a user, you get "unable to access auth socket".  ie. the case above fails.

-That same container supports sudo, so a sudo chown opam $SSH_AUTH_SOCK run inside that container magically makes the auth work as the delegated user.
-The effect in the docker linux vm is that the owner is now dockrema.
-Basically I need to make that happen automatically.

 ## Additional Programs